sa-y-an/sa-y-an/README.md

 - Interested in working on learning and building scalable products, distributed systems.
 - My future goal is to build neural networks that can reason with causality, atleast temporal causality.
 - In my free time I love to watch the amalgamation of various programming paradigms and their evolution from all over the world at <a href="https://stackoverflow.com/users/16361344/cshelly" >stackoverflow  </a>
+- Highest Rating of 1654 on [Leetcode](https://leetcode.com/sasageyo/)

+### Currently I am looking for internship opportunities, if my profile seems of interest please feel free to reach out at <a href="mailto:dgpmondal@gmail.com">dgpmondal@gmail.com</a>

 <!--